Fire pits add drama and beauty to your outdoor space. But fire is fire, and to fully enjoy your fire pit, safety should always be a top consideration.

 - Read the manual that comes with your fire pit and follow instructions.
 Call the manufacturer regarding any questions you might have.

-- Don’t place a fire pit in an enclosed area because fumes from it can be harmful without proper ventilation.
+- Don’t place a fire pit in an enclosed area because its fumes can be harmful without proper ventilation.

 - Avoid placing your fire pit near hanging branches or on an unsteady surface.